 Data-Driven Investigative Reporting

-As a fellow the Howard Center for Investigative Journalism I have taken a leadership role on several national investigations that were published with the Associated Press and picked up by major news outlets.
+As a fellow the Howard Center for Investigative Journalism I have taken leadership roles on several national investigations that were published with the Associated Press and picked up by major news outlets.
+For code samples, please see my Github Data Journalism Portfolio.

 - Walmart sales soared, essential workers got scant protection | For this examination of worker safety during the coronavirus pandemic, I coordinated a 50-person public records campaign to obtain data on workplace COVID-19 outbreaks from state health departments.
 As we acquired the data, I co-led a team of seven reporters in cleaning, wrangling and analyzing it.
 Throughout these steps, I both wrote code and assisted team members in asking journalistic questions, problem-solving in R and transforming data findings into language that our reporting team and readers could digest.